Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

   Load Input layer => keras.layer.Input(shape=(x_train_scalar.shape[1],))
   Load hidden layer => keras.layer.Dense(512, activation ='___')
   Load hidden layer => keras.layer.Dense(216, activation ='___') # I used relu activation
   NOTE: Add as many hidden layer as required depending upon the dataset.
+512, and 216 are the number of neurons used in the neural network
-  Get output layer => keras
+  Get output layer => keras.layer.Dense(1, activation='linear') # As output is required to be linear only.

 - After defining the model, I have compiled the model using the Huber Loss because of the robustness of the regression against outliers.